davychxn/KITCHEN-ASSIST/FINE_TUNING_JOURNEY.md

 This project successfully achieved:
 - ✅ **100% training accuracy** across all 4 classes
+- ✅ **100% verification accuracy** (4/4 images)
 - ✅ **Solved critical on-fire misclassification** through color preservation
 - ✅ **68% model size reduction** while maintaining performance
+- ✅ **Hybrid detection system** with accurate bounding boxes
 - ✅ **Production-ready system** with visual feedback and documentation

+The key breakthroughs were:
-The key breakthrough was recognizing that color information was being destroyed by aggressive augmentation, demonstrating the importance of domain understanding in hyperparameter tuning.
+1. Recognizing that **color information** was being destroyed by aggressive augmentation
+2. Understanding that **geometric properties** (circular outlines) make pots/pans ideal for circle detection
+3. Demonstrating the importance of **domain understanding** in both hyperparameter tuning and algorithm selection.

 ---